aptech/docs/docs/CR-sumc.rst

     :param x:
     :type x: NxK matrix or L-dimensional array where the last two dimensions are NxK

-    :returns: y (*TODO*), Kx1 vector or L-dimensional array where the last two dimensions are Kx1.
+    :returns: y (*Kx1 vector or L-dimensional array*) where the last two dimensions are Kx1.

 Examples
 ----------------